Amienzz/IT-PROG-Silly-Group/README.md

 - FUNC_Search.php
 -   process_view.php

 All contents of each individual files have been siphoned and inserted into their respecive FUNC_X.php file.
 DO NOT EXPECT THE CODE TO WORK.
 THE TRANSFERRING IS MERELY TO ALLEVIATE FILE-REPOSITORY BLOATING AND PROPER NAMING CONVENTIONS.

+Changelog 1.08 (As of 10:18 PM 1/03/2024)
+Added BE_Account.php
+- functions isUsernameTaken
+- functions isEmailTaken
+- function verify_password (for renew password and for new user accounts)
+- function log_in
+- function date_today (gets the current date)
+- function register_user(only use this for making new accounts)